The Early Years

 The team that toured in 1910

 Within four years, calling on the best amateurs from the public schools and universities, there were nine Corinthians in the England team.
-Twice, the national squad consisted entirely of Corinthian players.
-The Corinthians went on to challenge some of the top professional teams in the land including, in 1904, beating Manchester United 11 - 3, still their worst defeat.
+A total of 86 Corinthians have represented England at full international level and on two occasions the national squad consisted entirely of Corinthian players.

 Corinthians in the Cup

-ended in a 1-1 draw.
-After another 1-1 draw in the replay at Crystal Palace, Corinth finally lost the second replay 1-0 at Stamford Bridge (left) on January 22nd, in front of a crowd of almost 45,000.
+Twenty two Corinthian players lost their lives in World War one, a catastrophe from which the club never fully recovered.
+During the 1920's, in an attempt to revitalise interest in the club, Corinthian FC began to participate in the FA Cup.
+Their inaugural cup tie was away against Brighton and Hove Albion on January 13th, 1923 in a match that ended in a 1-1 draw.
+After another 1-1 draw in the replay at Crystal Palace, Corinth finally lost the second replay 1-0 at Stamford Bridge (pictured) on January 22nd, in front of a crowd of almost 45,000.

 Despite the defeat, the club's first foray into the FA Cup was still considered a great success and had certainly captured the imagination of the public, with almost 90,000 spectators attending the three games.
 The following year Corinthian went one better; defeating Blackburn Rovers in the 1st Round before bowing out to West Bromwich Albion.